A Behind the Scenes Look at the TpT Conference

 For dinner, we headed to B&B Burger and Beer.
 On our last trip to Vegas, my sister and I went there together for lunch and were so impressed with the food that we went back for dinner with my husband.
 It's quickly become one of our favorite places for quick food like burgers, sandwiches, and shakes.
 It's our go to spot when we want good food and don't want to leave the resort or spend a hundred dollars on a meal.

 You really can't go wrong here - we've sampled nearly half the menu and everything is delicious.
 Attention to detail can be found everywhere.
 Even the garnishes are amazing like the ginger snap placed atop the caramel milkshake.
 Not just any snap, but the best I've ever tasted.
-So good.

 My bag was packed and ready to go full of session notes and battery chargers (man, those things were heavy!).